hajee/vagrant-centos-5.10-ora11-rac/README.md

 You can get vagrant from the [vagrant web site](https://www.vagrantup.com/).

 ##Vagrant image
-The puppet classes and manifests in this repository are  tested on a CentOS 6.5 box with Puppet.
+The puppet classes and manifests in this repository are  tested on a CentOS 5.10 and a Centos 6.5 box with Puppet.
 To be sure, you don't run into box differences; we have put up [our box on the vagrantcloud](https://vagrantcloud.com/hajee/boxes/centos-6.5-x86_64).
 It is not a very special box.
 It's just a box with Puppet V3.6.2 installed.
 So if you want to try it on another box, you can, just be sure you have Puppet installed.

 ##The Oracle 11.2.0.4 installation files
  The Oracle zip files are not part of this repository.
 You **MUST** provide them yourself.
 You can find them at one of the Oracle download web sites.
 This Vagrant box uses the following zip files: